 A friend of mine in the field, had a case, where a haunting ensued after a parent bought a child an emf meter and a tape recorder, and allowed him to indulge his ghost hunting interest.
 The ten year old child was only allowed to look for spirits outside of the house.
 What the parent did not realize, is that once a person, in this case the child, extends an invitation to connect with a spirit, the spirit can follow them right into the home or anywhere for that matter.
 A spirit is not a pet that you can restrict to the back yard.
 Lack of education about the dangers of the paranormal, is what moved this parent to make this mistake.
 Another common error made by parents is thinking that their child's ghostly friend is another child and therefore it is harmless.
 Nothing could be further from the truth here.
 We have a responsibility to protect our kids from all sorts of dangers, but people do not realize the realities of paranormal danger to children or even adults, when they indulge in ghost hunting.
 They do not know the scenario of spirit attachment which happens often with kids.
 Before you allow your child to delve into a dangerous realm of unknown predatory entities, learn all you can and consider the child's safety above all else.

 We can not stop kids from doing what they are determined to do, but we can try and advise them of the dangers and discourage them, from that which is not in their best interest.
 We also might want to teach our kids respect and reverence for the departed and instill the idea that searching into the other side, should be a spiritual as well as a scientific endeavor, and that we all should have respect for spirit.
-We are not being spiritual when we are harassing those on the other side and tempting fate to prove to us that we are immortal and that there is a God, that is a shallow and at times a dangerous hobby to take up.
-I have seen paranormal teams, that have a team of junior investigators that are children from the ages of 8 to 16 or 17.
+We are not being spiritual when we are harassing those on the other side and tempting fate to prove to us that we are immortal and that there is a God.
+That is a shallow endeavor and at times a dangerous hobby to take up.
+I have seen paranormal teams, that have a team of junior investigators that are children from the ages of 8 to 16.
 When I see this, I know that these folks haven't got the first clue about what goes on in the paranormal field.
 If they do not even know enough to protect their own children, how can they possibly be of help to anyone who has a real haunting?
 I advise everyone to steer clear of such teams when seeking real paranormal help.